Lawmaker removes Capitol Hill art with pig in police uniform

-WASHINGTON (AP) — A California lawmaker has removed a painting that showed a pig in a police uniform, one of hundreds of artworks on display at the Capitol and sponsored by a member of Congress.
+WASHINGTON (AP) — A Republican lawmaker removed a high school student’s painting from a Capitol Hill display Friday because it shows a pig in a police uniform aiming a gun at African-American protesters.
+The image was inspired by the shooting and protests in Ferguson, Missouri.

-Joe Kasper, a spokesman for Republican Rep. Duncan Hunter, says the lawmaker unscrewed the artwork from the display and returned it to the office of Missouri Democratic Rep. William Lacy Clay.
+Rep. Duncan Hunter of California unscrewed the painting from a hallway display that includes hundreds of works of art and returned it to the office of Democratic Rep. William Lacy Clay, who sponsored the work and represents a St. Louis congressional district.

+Joe Kasper, a spokesman for Hunter, said “there’s nothing appropriate” about the painting.
+He said the artwork was the subject of discussion when GOP lawmakers gathered for a morning caucus meeting.
+When Hunter left the meeting, he walked to the display and took it off the wall.

+“He made sure he returned it safe and sound, all in one piece,” Kasper said.

 Most Read Stories